ICICI Bank Logo ICICI Bank Logo

 A Credit Card is more than just a convenient payment tool; it allows you to manage your cash flow, earn rewards, and enjoy lifestyle privileges.
 But alongside these benefits, there is also an important responsibility: paying your bills on time.
 If you do not clear your dues in full, you may have to pay Credit Card interest.

-Understanding how Credit Card interest rates work can help you plan your spending better, avoid unnecessary charges, and make the most of your ICICI Bank Credit Card.
+Understanding how credit card interest rates in India work can help you plan your spending better, avoid unnecessary charges, and make the most of your ICICI Bank Credit Card.

 What is Credit Card interest?